wacncontent/CustomizeTool/addCommentOutput/articles/stream-analytics/stream-analytics-power-bi-dashboard.md

 * **Event Hub Name** - Select the name of the Azure Event Hub you have.
 * **Event Hub Policy Name** - Select the Event Hub policy for the Event Hub you are using.
 Ensure that this policy has manage permissions.
-*	**Event Hub Consumer Group** – You can leave this empty or specify a consumer group you have on your Event Hub.
+*	**Event Hub Consumer Group** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> You can leave this empty or specify a consumer group you have on your Event Hub.
 Note that each consumer group of an Event Hub can have only 5 readers at a time.
 So, decide the right consumer group for your job accordingly.
 If you leave the field blank, it will use the default consumer group.

 *	Click the right button.
 *	Specify the following values: